adbenoit-9/42_ft_services/README.md

 # :heart: Ft_services :heart:
+Welcome into my ft_services, if, like me, you are not familiar with the vocaculary of computing, you are in the good place.
+Here, I'll try to explain kubernetes with metaphore.

-Here, we are going to compare cluster to a little cutie house that we'll try to build. :cherry_blossom:
+We are going to compare the cluster to a little cutie house that we'll try to build. :cherry_blossom:

+Try ?
 OF COURSE WE WILL SUCCEED, WE ARE NOT STUPID GOATS !!!
 ## Kube construction
 ![Example](img/start.png)